Williams Lake Dam Replacement

 Q: Will people be able to walk into Shaw Wilderness Park from parking lot on Purcell’s Cove Road?

-A: The trail to the dam is expected to be closed during construction to ensure the safety of both the public and workers on site.
+A: The trail to the dam is closed during construction to ensure the safety of both the public and workers on site.

 Q: Will the parking lot still be available for use by visitors?

-A: The parking lot is expected to be closed during construction to ensure the safety of both the public and workers on site.
+A: No. The parking lot is during construction to ensure the safety of both the public and workers on site.

 Q: Will Cunard Pond and Williams Lake be stocked with fish this summer?

-A: Yes, the McGowan Lake Fish Hatchery will continue its annual spring and fall stocking of Williams Lake.
-You can find the schedule on the Department of Fisheries and Aquaculture website at Weekly Stocking Update 2025 – Government of Nova Scotia, Canada, which will soon be updated.
+A: Yes, the McGowan Lake Fish Hatchery continued its annual spring stocking of Williams Lake.
+You can find the schedule on the Department of Fisheries and Aquaculture website at Weekly Stocking Update 2026 – Government of Nova Scotia, Canada

 Q: Will there be blasting?

-A: The contractor will determine if blasting is necessary.
-If blasting is required, there are specific regulations that will be followed to ensure the safety of people, property and wildlife.
+A: The contractor determined when blasting was necessary.
+When it was required, specific regulations were followed to ensure the safety of people, property and wildlife.

 Q: Will there be rock breaking?